 What is the Sea of Galilee?

 To its west is the region of the Galilee, which includes several cities you might recognize.
 They are Cana, Megiddo, Magdala, Gennesaret and Capernaum, to name a few.
 And Nazareth is not too far either!
-So, in His childhood years, Yeshua would have been only about 20 miles west of the Sea of Galilee.
+So, in His childhood years, Yeshua lived only about 20 miles west of the Sea of Galilee.

 In contrast, the Dead Sea is likened to an unrighteous man, because though freshwater flows into it, nothing flows out of it.
 It holds what it receives, and because of evaporation it makes the water undrinkable.

 Mt. of Beatitudes and Tabgha

-This northern point of the sea is where Yeshua gave His most well-known teaching.
-It is commonly called the Sermon on the Mount (Matthew 5-7).
+This northern point of the sea is where Jesus gave His most well-known teaching.
+This address is commonly called the Sermon on the Mount (Matthew 5-7).
 The Mount on the other hand takes its name from the blessings that Jesus listed at the beginning of His speech.

-Also on the northern shore of the sea, Capernaum is the town where Yeshua called Peter and Andrew to be his disciples (Matthew 4).
+Also on the northern shore of the sea, Capernaum is the town near which Jesus called Peter and Andrew to be His disciples (Matthew 4).
 Many see this as the “home base” of Jesus’ ministry.

-- Kursi or Golan Heights
+Kursi or Golan Heights

 This vast, mountainous region is also northeast of the sea.
 As we read in the Gospels, this is where Jesus cast the legion of unclean spirits into a herd of swine.
 The pigs ran down the banks of the sea and drowned (Mark 5).

 This unique cliff stands nearly 600 feet tall, overlooking the entire region of the Sea of Galilee.
-Many believe this is the most likely location of the Great Commission (Matthew 28).
+Many believe this wasf the most likely location where Jesus shared the Great Commission (Matthew 28).

-If you’ve ever wondered, “What is the most central location to Yeshua’s ministry?”
-Or, “Where should I do a daytrip in the land of Israel?”, we think the Sea of Galilee is the right answer!
+If you’ve ever wondered, “What is the most central location to Jesus’ ministry?”
+Or, “What area should I visit in the land of Israel?”, think north!

 Articles Related to the Sea of Galilee